 4.1.2 The distribution of development is consistent with national planning policy and in general conformity with regional policy.
-It concentrates development on the District's main towns, which have the greatest range of services and facilities to support the population, an approach that is consistent with the urban focus of South East Plan Policy SP3.
+It concentrates development on the District's main towns, which have the greatest range of services and facilities to support the population an approach that is consistent with the urban focus of the South East Plan policy SP3.

-4.1.3 93% of the District is designated as Metropolitan Green Belt.
-The Green Belt aims to check the unrestricted sprawl of large built-up areas, to preserve the setting and special character of historic towns and assist in safeguarding the countryside from encroachment.
-These objectives are particularly important as over 60% of the District is covered by the High Weald and Kent Downs Areas of Outstanding Natural Beauty which have been confirmed by the Government as having the highest status of protection in relation to landscape and scenic beauty.
+4.1.3 The Green Belt which covers the rural areas of the District aims to check the unrestricted sprawl of large built-up areas, to preserve the setting and special character of historic towns and assist in safeguarding the countryside from encroachment.
+These objectives are particularly important in view of the extensive area covered by Areas of Outstanding Natural Beauty.
 The prime consideration in such areas is the conservation of the natural beauty of the landscape.